-During 2014, we paid employment compensation in salary, bonus, auto allowance, and other compensation to Landen Fredrick, son of J. Stanley Fredrick, the Company's Chairman of the Board and a major shareholder, of \$81,000, \$170,000, and \$155,000 in year-to-date 2015, fiscal year 2014, and fiscal year 2013, respectively.
+For the years ended December 31, 2015 and 2014, we paid employment compensation of approximately \$251,000 and \$218,000, respectively, in salary, bonus, auto allowance, and other compensation to Landen Fredrick, son of J. Stanley Fredrick, the Company's Chairman of the Board and a major shareholder.
+From January 1 through April 9, 2016, we paid employment compensation of approximately \$116,000 in salary, bonus, auto allowance, and other compensation to Landen.
 In addition, Landen Fredrick participated in the employee health care benefit plans available to all employees of the Company.
-Landen Fredrick has served as Vice President, Global Operations since May of 2013.
-Prior to that, Mr. Fredrick served as Vice President, North American Sales and Operations since January 2011, as Vice President, North American Sales since February 2010 and Senior Director of Tools and Training since his hire in May 2006.
-Landen Fredrick also serves as Chairman of the board of the M5M Foundation.
+Landen Fredrick has served as Senior Vice President, Supply Chain and IT since August of 2015.
+Prior to that, Mr. Fredrick served as Vice President, Global Operations since May of 2013 as Vice President, North American Sales and Operations since January of 2011, as Vice President, North American Sales since February of 2010 and as Senior Director of Tools and Training since his hire in May of 2006.
+Landen Fredrick also serves on the Board of the M5M Foundation.